Trepan-Debuggers/python3-trepan/README.rst

 Debugging Python bytecode (no source available)
 -----------------------------------------------

-You can pass the debugger the name of Pytnon bytecode and many times, the debugger will merrily proceed.
+You can pass the debugger the name of Python bytecode and many times, the debugger will merrily proceed.
 This debugger tries very hard find the source code.
 Either by using the current executable search path (e.g. `PATH`) or for some by looking inside the bytecode for a